-But some scientists predict that within the same time frame, they’ll go extinct.
+But some predict that within a similar time frame, they’ll go extinct.

 In Svalbard, we were fortunate to encounter several polar bears.
 The day after we saw our pigeon-toed “Glacier Bear,” we came across another one napping on the ice, his clean coat shining in the sun.